New Inscribed Properties (2014)

 The following mixed property has been inscribed

-Situated on the southern shore of the Red River Delta, Trang An is a spectacular landscape of limestone karst peaks permeated with valleys, some of which are submerged, and surrounded by steep, almost vertical cliffs.
-Exploration of some of the highest altitude caves dotted across the landscape has revealed archaeological traces of human activity dating back almost 30,000 years.
-They illustrate the occupation of these mountains by hunter-gatherers and how they adapted to climatic and environmental changes.
-The property also includes Hoa Lu, the old capital of Viet Nam in the 10th and 11th centuries AD, as well as temples, pagodas, paddy-field landscapes, with villages and sacred sites.
+Situated near the southern margin of the Red River Delta, the Trang An Landscape Complex is a spectacular landscape of limestone karst peaks permeated with valleys, many of them partly submerged and surrounded by steep, almost vertical cliffs.
+Exploration of caves at different altitudes has revealed archaeological traces of human activity over a continuous period of more than 30,000 years.
+They illustrate the occupation of these mountains by seasonal hunter-gatherers and how they adapted to major climatic and environmental changes, especially the repeated inundation of the landscape by the sea after the last ice age.
+The story of human occcupation continues through the Neolithic and Bronze Ages to the historical era.
+Hoa Lu, the ancient capital of Viet Nam, was strategically established here in the 10th and 11th centuries AD.
+The property also contains temples, pagodas, paddy-fields and small villages.

 The Committee also approved extensions for the following sites